Food Service & Safety15 min read

 Key Facts

-• A focused 2-week study plan with 1.5-2 hours of daily study (21-28 total hours) is sufficient to pass the ServSafe Manager exam for candidates with basic food service experience.
+• A focused 2-week plan with 1.5-2 hours of daily study (21-28 total hours) is enough to pass for candidates with basic food service experience.

-• Critical cooking temperatures to memorize: poultry at 165F, ground meats at 155F, fish/steaks at 145F, and hot-holding minimum of 135F.
+• Critical cooking temperatures to memorize: poultry 165F, ground meats 155F, fish and steaks 145F, and a hot-holding minimum of 135F.

-• The cooling process has two critical checkpoints: food must go from 135F to 70F within 2 hours, then from 70F to 41F within 4 additional hours (6 hours total maximum).
+• Two-stage cooling: food must drop from 135F to 70F within 2 hours, then from 70F to 41F within 4 more hours (6 hours total maximum).

 FREE ServSafe Manager Study Plan 2026: Pass in 2 Weeks